A Complete Finitary Refinement Type System for Scott-Open Properties: Proofs of ( )

 \begin{proof} For the first part of the statement, since $f \colon \I\PT \to \I\PTbis$ is Scott-continuous, we have that $f^{-1}(V)$ is open in $\I{\PT}$.
 Since $\bigcap\mathcal{Q} \sle f^{-1}(V)$ with $\mathcal{Q}$ a codirected family of compact-saturated sets, it follows from Proposition~\ref{prop:sem:wf} (well-filteredness) that $Q \sle f^{-1}(V)$ for some $Q \in \mathcal{Q}$.
 Hence $f \in Q \realto V$.

 We now show that $Q \realto V$ is open in $\I\PT \to \I\PTbis$ when $V$ is open in $\I\PTbis$ and $Q$ is compact-saturated in $\I\PT$.
-We have seen in~\S\ref{sec:spectral} (see also the proof of Lemma~\ref{lem:proof:spectral:ksat}, Appendix~\ref{sec:proof:spectral}) that $Q$ is the codirected intersection of the set of all compact-opens $K$ such that $Q \sle K$.
+We have seen Lemma~\ref{lem:proof:spectral:ksat} (Appendix~\ref{sec:proof:spectral}) that $Q$ is the codirected intersection of the set of all compact-opens $K$ such that $Q \sle K$.
 It thus follows from the first part of the statement that

 The converse inclusion follows from the fact that if $Q \sle K$, then $K \realto V \sle Q \realto V$.

 Consider now some $K \in \K\Open(\I\PT)$.
 There are finite $d_1,\dots,d_n \in \I\PT$ such that $K = \up d_1 \cup \dots \cup \up d_n$.
 Hence $K \realto V = \bigcap_{1 \leq i \leq n} (\up d_i \realto V)$.
 Moreover, given $f \in \up d_i \realto V$, we have $f(d_i) \in V$.
 Hence there is some finite $e \in V$ such that $e \leq f(d_i)$.
 We thus have $(d_i \step e) \leq f$, where the step function $(d_i \step e)$ is finite in $\I\PT \to \I\PTbis$ (Proposition~\ref{prop:proof:scott:fin}, \S\ref{sec:proof:sem:pure:finite}).
 It follows that